-‘Twas the night before Christmas, and an overweight, elderly man in a red sweatsuit was flying an open-air vehicle operated by hooved animals and climbing down chimneys to deliver presents to children all around the world in less than 24 hours.
+‘Twas the night before Christmas, and an elderly man in a red sweatsuit was flying an open-air vehicle operated by hooved animals and climbing down chimneys to deliver presents to children all around the world in less than 24 hours.
 Oh, and he’s a big fan of milk and cookies.

 When you really stop and think about the stories we tell our kids, and the holiday traditions we partake in when the season rolls around, you realize they’re downright bizarre.
 But they’re also super fun, and it’s all part of what makes this time of year so cheerful.

 In the United States, we’ve cherished the tradition of Santa Claus and his global delivery route (which makes Amazon’s service seem glacial) for centuries.
 We also participate in some more modern customs, like Elf on the Shelf — an omnipresent doll serving as Santa’s eyes and ears in homes — to make sure kids are well-behaved in the weeks leading up to Christmas.